'They Took Old Faithful Down. I Just Can't Believe It.'

 “They took old faithful down.
 I just can’t believe it,” Jackie Wagstaff, a prominent local activist, said, laughing.

-Wagstaff had been inside the county commission meeting when the statue came down, but she agreed with the protestors’ rationale that if officials wouldn’t act, they would.
+Wagstaff had been inside the county commission meeting when the statue came down, but she agreed with the protesters’ rationale that if officials wouldn’t act, they would.

 “I love it.
 It should been done a long time ago,” she said.
 “I don’t even know why these five so-called progressive county commissioners—they should have had this taken down a long time ago.”

-Early Tuesday morning, the commission released a statement on the protest that read like a tacit endorsement of the toppling: It didn’t mention the statue or condemn the protestors.
+But even if the commissioners had wanted to remove the statue, their hands would have been tied.
+In 2015, the North Carolina General Assembly passed a preemption law that barred the permanent removal of historical monuments located on public property, except with prior state permission.
+Early Tuesday morning, the commission released a statement on the protest that read like a tacit endorsement of the toppling: It didn’t mention the statue or condemn the protesters.

 I wrote in The Atlantic last year about my discomfort at walking past the statue on a regular basis.
 Durham, like Charlottesville, is a progressive bastion surrounded by a more conservative state.
 But unlike Charlottesville, a small town dominated by the University of Virginia, Durham is an old industrial city, dotted with red-brick tobacco buildings.
 The city has long had a strong black middle class, and just a block over from Main Street is Parrish Street, a center of African American business that earned the nickname “Black Wall Street” in the early 20th century.
 Yet the town is dotted with things named for Julian Carr, a one-time Confederate grunt who got rich in the tobacco trade, became commander-in-chief of the state’s Confederate veterans organization, and styled himself “general,” including on his tomb.

 Today, major racial disparities persist in Durham County and city.
-Forty percent of the population of both the city and county are black, and inside city limit, black and white populations are about equal.
+Forty percent of the population of both the city and county are black, and inside city limits, black and white populations are about equal.
 But African Americans are more likely to be stopped by police, more likely to be arrested for marijuana, and more likely to be poor.
 Gentrification is a growing problem here, as in many other midsize cities.
 As if it were not ridiculous enough for black taxpayers to be subsidizing the upkeep of a monument to a war fought to keep their ancestors enslaved, a statue celebrating a war fought to maintain white supremacy seemed a contradiction too painful and incongruous to remain in today’s Durham.

-Much has been written about the way that social-justice protests and demands to tear down statues, whether of Robert E. Lee or of anonymous soldiers like this one, can inspire a backlash among white who feel that their country and heritage are being erased.
+Much has been written about the way that social-justice protests and demands to tear down statues, whether of Robert E. Lee or of anonymous soldiers like this one, can inspire a backlash among whites who feel that their country and heritage are being erased.
 Examples of that backlash include the 500 white supremacists who descended on Charlottesville this weekend, or the South Carolina gubernatorial candidate who says she’s proud of the Confederacy.

 Less considered, so far, has been the backlash to the backlash.
 While the pace of removals of Confederate monuments has quickened over the last few years, the events in Charlottesville should, as my colleague Yoni Appelbaum wrote, make clear the importance of removing them faster, rather than dampening the movement.
 After the Durham protest, Governor Roy Cooper, a moderate Democrat whose election hinged on a few thousand votes in Durham County, tried to chart a middle path on the monument question: